 Note :You can no longer stay on Bamboo Island due to construction for a mega resort.
 So sad we missed our chance!

 One thing to keep in mind when visiting Otres is when you have a waterfront view of the ocean, the prices of food go up a few dollars.
 For example, our guesthouse, Vanny had two places you could eat.
-One where you sat facing the ocean these meals were $4-$6 and draft beer was $.75 each.
-The other restaurant is literally two steps away with the same menu, but facing the road.
-Food here was $2-$3.50 with $.50 drafts of beer.
-We thought that was silly, but chose to eat at the less scenic place to save money.
+One where you sat facing the ocean and the other restaurant is literally two steps away with the same menu, but facing the road.

 We crave a slice of home every now and then and were tipped off by a local that Pappa Pippo makes good pizza.
 It is true!
 Head down the beach towards Otres two in search of the best pizza around.